 Fingersmith By: Sarah Waters (2002)

-Let’s start with what is probably the most famous lesbian book of all time.
-Authored by the remarkable Sarah Waters, Fingersmith follows Sue Trinder, an orphaned pickpocketer raised on the streets of Victorian London by a baby farmer named Mrs. Sucksby.
+Sue is an orphaned pickpocketer raised on the streets of Victorian London by a baby farmer named Mrs. Sucksby.

 Enticed by the small fortune reward, and with little thought of the consequences, Sue agrees to the plan.
 However, when the two young women develop an unexpected bond, Sue begins to regret her decision.